Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world

 - Colonial Theater (The Blob): Special effects for 1958’s The Blob are cheesy by today’s standards.
 Still, the spectacle of malignant ooze oozing out of a cinema while hapless movie-goers shriek and flee remains one of the most memorable moments of the horror movie genre.
 At the actual Colonial Theater in Phoenixville, Pennsylvania, where the scene was filmed, a “Blobfest” is annually held to commemorate this iconic moment.

 - Cuesta Verde (Poltergeist): Here are some pro-tips for home buying.
 Before acquiring any property, thoroughly research the history behind the land.
 If you cannot avoid buying land that used to be for the dead, avoid building swimming pools.
 Selfish as it might sound, it’s really not a good idea to share a pool with the rotting dead.

 - Danvers State Hospital (Session 9): Danvers State Hospital was the shooting location, not the fictitious asylum, for Brad Anderson’s supremely creepy Session 9.
-Nonetheless, for some fans, the name represents the abandoned psychiatric hospital in the movie.
+Nonetheless, for some scary movie lovers, the name represents the abandoned psychiatric hospital in the film.
 It is a place where dark spirits prey on the weak and wounded.
 The movie also contributed a lot to the public perception of asylums as scary places.

 - Derry, Maine (IT Franchise): If you are a cosmic, shape-shifting monster, and you decide to relocate to Earth, where would you stay?
 In a town like Derry, of course!
 Derry, with its many vulnerable adults to manipulate, and its many children to feast on.